DataSnowman/BotInTen/README.md

 ![QnA Maker bot](https://raw.githubusercontent.com/DataSnowman/BotInTen/master/images/qna-bot-web-chat-response.png)

 The first time it might be a bit slow.
-If it does not return an answer double check your values in `Application Settings`
+If it does not return an answer double check your values in `Application Settings` per the Note above.

 Your QnA Bot answers from your knowledge base.